MicroEJ/docs/VEEPortingGuide/appendix/llapi.rst

 Principle
 ---------

-The :ref:`Path module <section_vg_path>` provides Low Level APIs for creating paths in platform specific format.
+The :ref:`Path module <section_vg_path>` provides Low Level APIs for creating paths in target specific format.
 The file ``LLVG_PATH_impl.h``, which comes with the Path module, defines the API headers to be implemented.
 The file ``LLVG_PAINTER_impl.h`` defines the API headers to be implemented to draw the paths (with a color or a gradient).

 Naming Convention